-- Advertising may be accepted for publications that do not condone or promote products that are inappropriate for the age and maturity of the audience or that endorse such things as tobacco, alcohol, or drugs. - Publications may be regulated to prohibit writings which are, in the opinion of the appropriate teacher and/or administrator, grammatically incorrect, poorly written, inadequately researched, biased or prejudiced, vulgar or profane, or unsuitable for immature audiences. - 3.
+- 1. Advertising may be accepted for publications that do not condone or promote products that are inappropriate for the age and maturity of the audience or that endorse such things as tobacco, alcohol, or drugs. - 2.
+Publications may be regulated to prohibit writings which are, in the opinion of the appropriate teacher and/or administrator, grammatically incorrect, poorly written, inadequately researched, biased or prejudiced, vulgar or profane, or unsuitable for immature audiences. - 3.
 Publications may be regulated to refuse to publish material which might reasonably be perceived to advocate drug or alcohol use, irresponsible sex, or conduct otherwise inconsistent with the shared values of a civilized social order, or to associate the school with any position other than neutrality on matters of political controversy. - 4.
-Prohibited publications include: - a.
-Those that are obscene as to minors: - b.
-Those that are libelous or slanderous, including material containing defamatory falsehoods about public figures or governmental officials, which are made with knowledge of their falsity or reckless disregard of the truth; - c.
-Those that constitute an unwarranted invasion of privacy as defined by state law, - d.
-Publications that suggest or urge the commission of unlawful acts on the school premises; - e.
-Publications which suggest or urge the violation of lawful school regulations; - f.
-Hate literature that scurrilously attacks ethnic, religious, or racial groups. - B. Student Publications on School Web Pages: Student publications that are displayed on school web pages shall follow the same guidelines as listed above plus they shall - 1.
-Not contain any non-educational advertisements.
-Additionally, student web publications shall, - 2.
+Prohibited publications include those that: - a.
+Are obscene as to minors; - b.
+Are libelous or slanderous, including material containing defamatory falsehoods about public figures or governmental officials, which are made with knowledge of their falsity or reckless disregard of the truth; - c.
+Constitute an unwarranted invasion of privacy as defined by state law, - d.
+Suggest or urge the commission of unlawful acts on the school premises; - e.
+Suggest or urge the violation of lawful school regulations; - f.
+Scurrilously attacks ethnic, religious, or racial groups; or - g.
+Harass, threaten, or intimidate a student. - B. Student Publications on School Web Pages: Student publications that are displayed on school web pages shall follow the same guidelines as listed above plus they shall - 1.
+Not contain any non-educational advertisements. - 2.
 Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permission has been received from the student's parent or student if over the age of 18. - 3.
-State that the views expressed are not necessarily those of the school board or the employees of the district.

-- Student Distribution of Non-school Literature Publications, and Materials: A student or group of students who distribute ten (10) or fewer copies of the same non-school literature, publications, or materials (hereinafter "non-school materials"), shall do so in a time, place, and manner that does not cause a substantial disruption of the orderly education environment.
-A student or group of students wishing to distribute more than ten (10) copies of non-school materials shall have school authorities review their non-school materials at least three (3) school days in advance of their desired time of dissemination.
-School authorities shall review the non-school materials, prior to their distribution and will bar from distribution those non-school materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
+State that the views expressed are not necessarily those of the school board or the employees of the district. - C. Student Distribution of Non-school Literature Publications, and Materials: A student or group of students who distribute ten (10) or fewer copies of the same non-school-sponsored literature, publications, or materials shall do so in a time, place, and manner that does not cause a substantial disruption of the orderly education environment.
+A student or group of students wishing to distribute more than ten (10) copies of non-school-sponsored materials shall have school authorities review their non-school-sponsored materials at least three (3) school days in advance of their desired time of dissemination.
+School authorities shall review the non-school-sponsored materials, prior to their distribution and will bar from distribution those non-school-sponsored materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
 Material may also be barred from distribution if there is evidence that reasonably supports a forecast that a substantial disruption of the orderly operation of the school or educational environment will likely result from the distribution.
 Concerns related to any denial of distribution by the principal shall be heard by the superintendent or his/her designee, whose decision shall be final.
 The assistant superintendent shall review non-school publications prior to their distribution and will bar from distribution those materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
-Material may also be barred from distribution if there is evidence that reasonably supports a forecast that disruption will likely result from the distribution - D. The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of non-school materials.
+Material may also be barred from distribution if there is evidence that reasonably supports a forecast that disruption will likely result from the distribution. - D. The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of non-school-sponsored materials.